kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 * Expose CPUSet assignments to containers via the downward API volume with `DownwardAPIAssignedResources` feature gate enabled:
    + `assigned.cpuset`: the desired exclusive cpuset (Linux cpuset format, e.g. `0-3,7,12-15`).
 Empty string when no exclusive CPUs are assigned.
+* Allow pods to optionally specify a scale-down grace period via the `scaleDownGracePeriodSeconds` field in the Pod spec.
-* Wait at least the configured `scale-delay-time` before applying the new cpuset configuration when a container scales down.
+* When a pod specifies `scaleDownGracePeriodSeconds`, wait at least that duration before applying the new cpuset configuration when a container scales down.
-* The `scale-delay-time` option applies to the entire kubelet.
-Its value must be between 0s and 10s.
-Setting it to 0s preserves the existing behavior (no delay before applying the cpuset), whereas 10s is the maximum allowed value.
+* The `scaleDownGracePeriodSeconds` value must be between 0s and 10s.
+Setting it to 0s or leaving it unset disables the delay before applying the cpuset, preserving the existing behavior.
+The 10s maximum bounds how long a pod can hold CPUs it no longer requests, since those CPUs are not available to other pods until the delay expires.

 ### Non-Goals